saphanaacademy/Spatial/ESRI_S4HANA/demoHowTo.md

 ## Overview

-* In S/4HANA CDS views are created to combine customer sales, product, and location information
+* In S/4HANA a CDS view is created to combine customer, sales, and location information
 * The Data Provisioning Agent is installed and the ABAP adapter is registered with the SAP HANA system
 * A Remote Connection is made from the HANA system to the S/4HANA system
-* Virtual Tables of the S/4HANA CDS views are created
+* A Virtual Table of the S/4HANA CDS view is created
-* In HANA the virtual tables from the S/4HANA data are combined with spatial tables in calculation views for consumption
+* In HANA the Virtual Table from the S/4HANA data is combined in a Calculation View with a census table that has Spatial Type data
+* A Location Dimension view is created in HANA to provide geo-coding
+* These Calculation Views are consumed in the SAP Analytics Cloud where a map analytic is created using the Spatial Type data

 <img src="images/s4HpEsriDemoArchc.jpg">